Role of Goostrey Parish Council

 Budget and Precept

 The precept is the Parish Council’s share of the Council Tax.
 Goostrey Parish Council sends its precept demand to Cheshire East Borough Council which collects the tax for the Parish Council as part of the Council Tax bill.
-At the December 2019 meeting the Parish Council approved its precept for 2020/21 at £44012 which is the same as the precept for 2019/20.

 View the Budget & Precept page for full details

 The Parish Council, by law, has to be consulted on planning applications in its area.
 However, it is not the decision making body.
 The Planning Committee considers all planning applications and reports its comments to the full council.
 These comments are then conveyed to Cheshire East Council.

 The Parish Council has adopted a MODEL PUBLICATION SCHEME under The Freedom of Information Act.
 View the list of all information published and how it can be obtained.